Symplectic structure in open string field theory II: Sliding lump: Sliding Lump

 This holds because of the Neumann boundary condition on the D1-brane

-On the D0-brane the above equation comes with a sign, and the boost generator is not conserved.
-This is because the boost makes the D0-brane move.
+On the D0-brane this equation comes with a sign in the spatial direction, and the boost generator is not conserved.
+This expresses the fact that the boost generator modifies the boundary condition by making the D0-brane move.
 The momentum zero mode can also be written without the doubling trick

 and is conserved on the D1-brane by a similar argument as above.
 On the D0-brane, the spatial momentum is not conserved.

 Let $\Psi$ be a stationary lump solution describing a D0-brane sitting at the origin of the spatial coordinate $x$.
 The sliding lump solution is